 Bored?
-Let’s talk makeup.
+Let’s talk fun facts about makeup!

 ****I’m currently in the process of updating this post so I can republish it with current information.
 If it looks weird, or you notice that things are out of place… that’s why.
 Please check back again in a few days to see the updated post 🙂

 50 Fun Facts About Makeup